advaitsamudralwar/Determinstic-Stochastic-Environment_Reinforcement-Learning/README.md

 2: RIGHT
 3: UP

-Observation Space
+**Observation Space**
 The observation is a value representing the agent’s current position as current_row * nrows + current_col (where both the row and col start at 0).
 For example, the goal position in the 4x4 map can be calculated as follows: 3 * 4 + 3 = 15.
 The number of possible observations is dependent on the size of the map.
 For example, the 4x4 map has 16 possible observations.

-Rewards:
+**Rewards:**
 Reach goal(G): +1
 Reach hole(H): 0
 Reach frozen(F): 0

-Approaches:
+**Approach:**

-  Approach 1: Started with explore only once in first episode:: DOES NOT CONVERGE as the enviroment does not have any rewards for any state except for the target state where the reward is one.
-So the agent keeps exploiting an empty Q table repeating the same action without learning.
+_Approach 1_: The initial approach involved exploring only once in the first episode.
+However, this approach did not converge because the environment lacked rewards for any state except the target state, where the reward was set to one.
+Consequently, the agent would repeatedly exploit an empty Q-table by choosing the same action without learning.

-  Approach 2: Epsilon Greedy Approach : Epsilon value - 0.1 (1300 Episodes- 100 Max step/Episode):: With probability os exploration being too low the agent could reach the target even once.
-DID NOT CONVERGE

-  Approach 3: Epsilon Greedy Approach : Epsilon value - 0.3 (100  Episodes= 100 Max step/Episode):: Even through the probablity was increased the agent could not reach target so that the Q table values could be updated for any state-action pair.
-DID NOT CONVERGE

-  Approach 4: Epsilon Greedy Approach : Epsilon value - 1 (300 Episodes- 50 Max step/Episode): Epsilon decay by 0.1 every 15 episode:: To enable the agent to explore more in the begining and slowly increase the exploting tendancy by reducing epsilon value.
-CONVERGED

-Final Approach: Epsilon Greedy Approach : Epsilon value - 1 (1000 Episodes- 100 Max step/Episode): Epsilon decay by 0.1 every 30 episode:: Converged
+_Approach 2_: Employed the Epsilon Greedy Approach with an epsilon value of 0.1.
+Over 1300 episodes, with a maximum of 100 steps per episode, the agent's exploration probability was very low, resulting in rare occurrences of reaching the target state.
+Unfortunately, this approach did not converge either.

+_Approach 3_: Implemented the Epsilon Greedy Approach with an increased epsilon value of 0.3.
+Across 100 episodes with a maximum of 100 steps per episode, the exploration probability was raised.
+Nevertheless, the agent still struggled to reach the target state, preventing updates to the Q-table values.
+This approach also failed to converge.

+_Approach 4_: Employed the Epsilon Greedy Approach with an initial epsilon value of 1.0, which decayed by 0.1 every 15 episodes.
+This strategy aimed to encourage exploration at the outset and gradually shift toward exploitation by reducing epsilon.
+Through 300 episodes, each with a maximum of 50 steps, this approach managed to converge successfully.

+_Final Approach_: Utilized the Epsilon Greedy Approach with an initial epsilon value of 1.0, decaying by 0.1 every 30 episodes.
+This approach was further tested with 1000 episodes, each permitting a maximum of 100 steps.
+The continuous reduction of epsilon fostered increased exploitation while still maintaining exploration.
+Ultimately, this approach yielded convergence.

-In order for the agent to start learning the agent has to reach the goal state atleast once in frozen-lake envirnoment.
-It is due to reward pattern which only gives the agent a reward when it reaches final state and 0 until then.
-So until the agent reaches the target state atleast once the Q-table values remain empty.
-As the agent reaches the target state, the Q-table values start getting updated based reward received from the target state.
-To confirm the agent's behaviour and effect of Epsilon decay the number of episodes were increased.
-As the exploring probability goes down and explotation probablity goes up over 1000 episodes the agents learn to select best actions which lead it to the target.
+To facilitate the agent's learning process, it was essential for the agent to reach the goal state at least once in the frozen-lake environment.
+The reward structure only granted rewards upon reaching the final state and provided no rewards before that point.
+Consequently, until the agent successfully reached the target state, the Q-table values remained uninitialized.
+As soon as the agent achieved the target state, the Q-table values began updating based on the rewards received from the target state.
+To validate the agent's behavior and evaluate the impact of Epsilon decay, the number of episodes was extended.
+Over 1000 episodes, as the exploration probability diminished and the exploitation probability increased, the agent progressively learned to select optimal actions leading it to the target state.